-Laboratory and x-ray services, inpatient hospital services, hospital emergency room treatment, ambulance transportation to a hospital, and professional services of a non-university medical specialist are not included in the semester health service fee.
+Laboratory and x-ray services, inpatient hospital services, hospital emergency room treatment, ambulance transportation to a hospital, and professional services of a nonuniversity medical specialist are not included in the semester health service fee.
 The Health Center staff, however, will assist the student in making arrangements with medical specialists.

 The university physician is available for student visits at the Health Center at designated hours.
-As a part of a visit to the Health Center, the physician/nurse practitioner can dispense prescription medication at discounted prices-antibiotics, allergy and cold medicines, ear and eye drops, dermatological creams, and more (the clinic does not perform pharmaceutical services for prescriptions written off campus).
+As a part of a visit to the Health Center, the physician/nurse practitioner can dispense over the counter medications.
+(The clinic does not perform pharmaceutical services for prescriptions written off campus.)
 Medications not stocked by the Health Center are the financial responsibility of the student for whom they are prescribed.
 The Health Center does not see patients who are pregnant.
-The Health Center will assist the patient with a referral to an Obstetrician /Gynecologist.
+The Health Center will assist the patient with a referral to an obstetrician /gynecologist.